You can find all CTL events in the CTL Calendar

 We are not sure if you’ll get a specific notification once your classes and student enrollment are imported.
 We’re hoping to have all students enrolled before classes start.
 But that shouldn’t slow you down or stop you from preparing your Canvas course.
 You can login now and create your course, and then we can assist you to copy it into your “official” course shell.

-If you’re comfortable using Moodle, then by all means you’re free to continue using it for your class.
-You can also easily export your Moodle courses into Canvas if you like.
-As far as communication goes, I believe you’re referring to emailing your students through Moodle, in which case they’re receiving ordinary emails, which aren’t necessarily tied to any particular platform or LMS.
+You can easily export your Moodle courses into Canvas.
+As far as communication goes, ordinary emails aren’t necessarily tied to any particular platform or LMS.
 You can find your student emails either in Webadvisor, or at https://telepresence.pratt.edu/communication/course-roster/, which also lists your students’ personal emails as well.
 If you’re comfortable enough with Canvas, you can probably cut and paste your students directly into your class and email them from there, but that won’t be necessary, as we’ll bulk import all students into Canvas before classes start.

 Students will be able to login to Canvas, but links to Google Drive or Youtube won’t work under normal circumstances.
 We’ve increased default file size limits in Canvas, so you can upload more files directly in there, and I believe dropbox will work in China as well.
 We’re still working on integrating Kaltura video into Canvas, which will let you use video for your class.
 Right now you can login to talks.pratt.edu and upload video there.